 Her past experience in government has also included drug abuse prevention-related contracting and consulting roles with the Department of Justice.
-Owing to her efforts, a set of three Regional Conference on “Alternatives to Drugs” was held under the auspices of the Bureau of Narcotics and Dangerous Drugs.
-In addition, she was the major contributor to the “War on Drugs” policy paper in George H.W.
-Bush’s campaign for President.
+Owing to her efforts, a set of three Regional Conferences on “Alternatives to Drugs” was held under the auspices of the Bureau of Narcotics and Dangerous Drugs.

-A substantial website of her work can be found at http://GordonDrugAbusePrevention.com .
+A substantial website of her work can be found at GordonDrugAbusePrevention.com .
 Included among the articles, presentations, and reports is a 33-page list of references on the harmful effects of on marijuana.

 Some of her work that is posted there includes the following:

 • The Harm Caused to Individuals and Society by the Use of Marijuana (December 29, 2009).
 An article also published by Family Security Matters.
 (Also see http://GordonDrugAbusePrevention.com .)

 Articles that appeared in the Journal of Drug Education and Drug Forum, along with other presentation and reports are also posted at the website.
 A report on the passive inhalation of marijuana smoke is also posted there.